 All dates, prices, and offerings are subject to change without notice.
 Please check the museum official website for confirmation of free admission and hours of operation.

 Since Phoenix is the capital of Arizona, there are a number of great attractions in the city funded by the state government including the Arizona Capitol Museum.
 Here, more than 20 exhibits tell Arizona's story from territorial days to the present.
-Dedicated in 1901, the Arizona State Capitol Building was designated a museum in 1977 when legislative proceedings moved to the new building.
+Dedicated in 1901, the Arizona State Capitol Building was designated as a museum in 1977 when legislative proceedings moved to the new building.
 You can walk through four floors of Arizona's history here, and the admission is always free.

 The Arizona State University Art Museum is a contemporary art exhibit that's always free to visit.
 Located in Tempe, the ASU Art Museum has five galleries in a spacious and modern facility located within the Nelson Fine Arts Center.
 While the ASU Art Museum's collections are rich in ceramics and prints, a variety of artistic media is showcased here.
 Southwestern and Latino art are well represented in the collection.
 The ASU Art Museum is within walking distance from the Valley Metro Rail station, meaning you can easily get here from Phoenix by public transit.